paulfitzpatrick85/CI-Portfolio-Project-3/README.md

 ## Deployment
-Due to the recent security issue with git hub, I added my project to heroku and added the config vars - port key 8000, but for the actual deployment I deployed the game through the terminal in gitpod using the following commands
+Due to the recent security issue with git hub, I added my project to my heroku profile, but for the actual deployment I deployed the game through the terminal in gitpod using the following commands
-- First I created a new app and I added a config vars with a key of PORT and value of 8000.
+- First I created a new app in heroku and I added a config vars with a key of PORT and value of 8000.
-- I then added build packs using python and node.js
+- I then added the build packs python and node.js.
+- I then deployed the game itself through the terminal in gitpod using the following commands:
-1. command: heroku login -i : to login to heroku and enter your details.
+1. "heroku login -i"  to login to heroku
-2. command: heroku apps : to get your app name from heroku.
+2. "heroku apps"  to display your list of apps in heroku.
-3. command: heroku git:remote -a <app_name> : Set the heroku remote.
-(Replace <app_name> with your actual app name)
+3.  "heroku git:remote -a ci-pp3-pf-hangman" to set the heroku remote.
-4. command: git add . && git commit -m "Deploy to Heroku via CLI" : Add, commit and push to github
+4. 'git add . && git commit -m "Deploy to Heroku via CLI"' to Add, commit and push to github
-5. command: git push origin main : Push to github
+5. git push origin main : Push to github
-   command: git push heroku main  : Push to heroku
+6. git push heroku main  : Push to heroku

 ## Credits
 The following code to display position of guessed letter was taken from stackover where a user was having a similar problem showing the user a hint of where in the word their correct guess is: